BUY COOKING JEWISH by clicking here now.

 Thanksgiving tips from famous chefs

-I met chef Annie Miler of Clementine (across from Century City, 310-552-1080) and award-winning pastry chef Sherry Yard of Wolfgang Puck’s Spago in Beverly Hills (310-385-0880) a few years ago at gala fundraiser for Women’s Chefs and Restaurateurs (WCR).
+I met chef Annie Miler of Clementine (across from Century City, 310-552-1080) and award-winning pastry chef Sherry Yard of Wolfgang Puck’s Spago in Beverly Hills (310-385-0880) a few years ago at a gala fundraiser for Women’s Chefs and Restaurateurs (WCR).
 I couldn’t resist the opportunity and asked them to give us some tips for the holidays.

 “Thanksgiving is about cooking with your friends and family, not about being one person performing,” said Miler.
 “That’s what makes it stressful.
 Relax!”